javascript-tutorial/en.javascript.info/2-ui/5-loading/02-script-async-defer/article.md

 ```

 1. The page content shows up immediately.
 2. `DOMContentLoaded` waits for the deferred script.
-It only triggers when the script `(2)` is downloaded and is executed.
+It only triggers when the script `(2)` is downloaded and executed.

 Deferred scripts keep their relative order, just like regular scripts.